 Omusubi （おむすび） are one of my favorite Japanese snacks.

-If you have ever been to a convenience （コンビニ） store in Japan, you might have seen these in the food section.
+If you have ever been to a convenience （コンビニ） store or supermarket in Japan, you might have seen these in the food section.

 Some of the food court stalls in department stores might sell these too.